okeeffed/developer-notes/manual/Kafka/Kafka-Advanced-Admin.md

 This broker is also responsible for making the appropriate adjustments when a consumer fails or a new consumer joins the group.

 Example could be that the first consumer reads messages on brokers 1 & 3 while another consumer reads from broker 2.
 Broker 3 coordinates all of this.

+## Advanced Topics

+Topics for Kakfa Advanced Topics:

+## Topic Design

+For an example topic of `helloworld` that has 3 partitions and 3 brokers listening to each partition respectively in the Kafka Cluster, there are some design considerations:

+1. Data accuracy
+2. Popularity of events
+3. Amount of data to process

+There are also topic options that come in the form of command line argument flags.

+## Topic Alterations

+`Log Segment` vs `Compacted Topic`.